When you file a chapter 13 bankruptcy petition, all collection activity on your student loans will stop, including garnishment.

 Are student loans discharged in chapter 13?

-You ordinarily can not discharge student loan debt in chapter 13 bankruptcy.
-To discharge them, you’ll have to file an adversary proceeding.
+You ordinarily can’t discharge student loan debt in chapter 13 bankruptcy.
+Sure, you’ll be able to discharge your credit card debt, medical debt, and other personal loans in bankruptcy.
+But to discharge your student debt, you’ll have to file an adversary proceeding.

 An adversary proceeding is simply a lawsuit.

-Typically, your bankruptcy lawyer will argue your student loans should be discharged as an undue hardship because you cannot maintain a minimal standard of living for you and your dependents if you’re forced to repay your student loan debt.
+Typically, your bankruptcy lawyer will argue you should be able to discharge student loans because you can’t maintain a minimal standard of living for you and your dependents if you’re forced to repay your student loan debt.

 The Bankruptcy Code doesn’t define undue hardship.
-As a result, many bankruptcy courts use either the Brunner Test to try and determine undue hardship.
+As a result, many bankruptcy courts use the Brunner Test to determine undue hardship.

 The Brunner test looks at three things: